Fleckism/SecurityPlus/My linked notes/certificate policy.md

-A document that defines the different types of certificates issued by a [[CA]]
+A document that defines the different types of certificates issued by a [[CA]]. associated with #GRC
 #study